snltd/gurp/doc/IDEAS_AND_DECISIONS.md

 - A `globals` struct in the Janet, at the same level as `metadata` and `resources` that lets the user configure things which will apply to all modules. `pkg` opts and stuff.

+- A command/option to display hardcoded default values for resource properties.